Health & Wellness

 Rising 6th Grade Tdap Requirement

-The Tdap booster vaccine is required for sixth grade students before the start of school in September 2016.
-Please give written documentation of this immunization to your school nurse once your child receives the vaccine.
-If your child has not received this immunization before the end of school in June, you will need to give the documentation to the middle school staff.
+The Tdap booster vaccine is required for sixth grade students before the start of school.
 Meeting this requirement as soon as possible will help your child have a smooth transition to middle school.

-Please contact Mrs. Peoples, our school nurse, if you have any questions.
+Please contact Nurse Barnes, our school nurse, if you have any questions.

-Parents please remember to get new Health Treatment Plans and Asthma Action Plans completed by your Physician for the 2015-16 school year.
-Check below links for the forms as needed.
+Parents, please remember to get new Health Treatment Plans and Asthma Action Plans completed by your Physician for the new school year.
+Check the links below for the forms as needed.

 All forms need to be returned completed and signed by the physician and parent/ guardian.
-You may start dropping off forms and medications from August 15th on.
-All forms will need to be reviewed by the school nurse and nursing supervisor .
+All forms will need to be reviewed by the school nurse and nursing supervisor.

 Health Treatment Plans, Asthma Plans and Medication forms do not carry over into the next school year.